 To spruce up the look of the exterior of your home, consider installing siding.
 Vinyl siding is a low-cost and low-maintenance option.
 There also are a variety of new materials in the same price range as vinyl that will last as long — at least 30 years, Pickens said.

 The cost to install vinyl siding on an average two-story house ranges from approximately $6,000 to $13,000, according to DIY Network.
 Over the course of the 30 years, the siding will last, the $13,000 installing cost breaks down to about $433 a year.

 “Insulating your house is something people try to skimp on,” Pickens said.
 But this home upgrade can pay off because it will help cut energy costs over time.
 And it should last as long as your house does.
 On average, it costs $3,500 to $4,500 to install blown-in insulation into a 2,500 square-foot house, according to Fixr.

 Adding a deck to your home can increase its value because it can increase your living space, Pickens said.
 If you want a deck to stand the test of time, he recommends using composite decking materials.
 “A well-made deck of composite materials will last you 30 years without having it restained or repainted,” he said.

-On average, it costs $7,229 to install a 200- to 500-square foot deck in wood or composite materials, according to HomeAdvisor.
+On average, it costs about $7,229 to install a 200- to 500-square foot deck in wood or composite materials, according to HomeAdvisor.
 That breaks down to about $241 a year over the course of 30 years.

 Average cost: $13,200